 The answer is that it is impossible to say at the outset.
-It depends on the type and severity of the injury that you have suffered in the accident.
+It depends on the type and severity of the injury you suffered in the accident.
 A serious injury can take a long time to recover from and for the medical experts to assess.
-In some cases, a workplace accident victim may never fully recover from their injuries and require lifelong care and medical intervention.
+Sometimes, workplace accident victims may never fully recover from their injuries and require lifelong care and medical intervention.

-Here in very brief detail, are some of the things that will decide how quickly or slowly your claim will progress.
+In very brief detail, below we outline some things that will decide how quickly or slowly your claim will progress:

-- The process of staring the claims process
+- The process of starting the claims process

 - How long it takes to obtain the initial medical report on your injuries